nightroman/FarNet/GitKit/README.md

 - `ShiftEnter`

+    Checkouts the cursor branch.
-    For the local branch, makes it current.
+    For the local branch, makes it the head branch.
-    For the remote branch, checkouts and makes it current.
+    For the remote branch, creates a new branch from it and makes it the head branch.

 - `ShiftF5`